 The descendancy chart for this family paints a sobering picture of life in London's dirty, disease-ridden streets.
 Even though his will suggests that Isaac was a well educated tradesman, Isaac and Silence Appleby had nine known children of whom five died in infancy.
 His son Isaac and his wife Ann had twelve known children - all four boys died in infancy, and it seems as if only five daughters survived (though I have been unable to discover with certainty if any went on to marry and have children).

 Isaac junior was apprenticed to John Holmes, Citizen and Barber Surgeon in 1715, and completed his apprenticeship under John's widow Elizabeth Holmes (see his identure left).
 He later appears on the Apprenticeship duties records as a Citizen and Barber surgeon in 1731

-Although I don't think there are likely to be any living Appleby descendants of this line, we do know that Isaac and Silence's eldest daughter Elizabeth married Henry Rowlands in 1722 and it is believed that following his death she was married to Mark Catesby in 1747.
+Although I don't think there are likely to be any living Appleby descendants of this line, we do know that Isaac and Silence's eldest daughter Elizabeth married Henry Rowlands in 1722 and it is believed that following his death, in 1747 Elizabeth married Mark Catesby, the renowned English Naturalist.

 gentlemen wore perukes (or periwigs) from 17thC - early 19thC